GrottoPress/shield/README.md

 - #### Deny by default

-  *Shield* is locks everything down, by default, and requires explicit action by the developer.
+  *Shield* locks everything down, by default, and requires explicit action by the developer.
 This posture makes it difficult for an application to be *insecure by accident*.

 ## Quick Start